 In 1831, Samuel B. Ruggles entrusted us with an extraordinary gift – two acres of land that make up Gramercy Park and the residential district that surrounds it.
-Under the stewardship of the Park Trustees, the conditions of Ruggles’ original 1831 deed still govern the Park today.
+Under the stewardship of the Trustees of Gramercy Park, who have sole responsibility for the maintenance and security of the Park and surrounding sidewalks, the conditions of Ruggles’ original 1831 deed still govern the Park today.

 THE BLOCK ASSOCIATION

 Over the past three decades, the Gramercy Park Block Association has worked tirelessly to protect the unique historic community of Gramercy Park and its environs.
 Through a relentless focus on issues of historic preservation, safety and security, and quality of life, and a deep commitment to local charitable endeavors, the GPBA effectively achieves its mission to preserve historic Gramercy Park and to protect the residential nature of the blocks that surround it.

 Preservation for us is an active endeavor as threats to the Park and residential nature of the neighborhood are constant.
 During the recent decades of unparalleled growth and commercial development throughout the City, the GPBA has worked to preserve Mr. Ruggles’ unique treasure as he intended it to be.